|Number of Students||11,599|

 The humanistic and Christian inspiration permeates all the courses taught at the University of Navarra.

-List the major, minor and special program areas that students may choose for a specialization while pursuing an undergraduate degree:
+List the major, minor and special program areas that students may choose for specialization while pursuing an undergraduate degree:

 The University of Navarra has 14 different Schools that cover most of the academic spectrum – with a total of 34 undergraduate degrees, 9 bilingual degrees and 12 dual degrees.
 Each School develops and promotes specific itineraries or diplomas, following demand and student interest, and this offer evolves each year.